Unit 1.1 - Introduction

 %pointer.i = call noundef ptr @qoi_read(ptr noundef nonnull %t.0.i.i, ptr noundef nonnull %desc.i, i32 noundef 4) #17, !noalias !142

-(The LLVM IR can be generated using cargo rustc --bin qoi-bindgen --release -- --emit=llvm-ir
+(The LLVM IR can be generated using cargo rustc --bin qoi-bindgen --release -- --emit=llvm-ir)

-The solution is to use std::mem::MaybeUninit
+The solution is to use std::mem::MaybeUninit:

 #![allow(unused)] fn main() { let mut desc = MaybeUninit::uninit(); let pointer = unsafe { qoi_read(filename.as_ptr(), desc.as_mut_ptr(), 4) }; let desc = unsafe { desc.assume_init() }; }

-method gives a chunk of uninitialized memory big enough to store a value of the desired type (in our case qoi_desc
+The MaybeUninit type is an abstraction for uninitialized memory.
+The .uninit() method gives a chunk of uninitialized memory big enough to store a value of the desired type (in our case qoi_desc will be inferred).

 Conclusion